achekulaev/rc-lde/README.md

 ## Customize Container Configuration

-There is automation in `post-create-command.sh` that copies over properly named files from `config/...` directory tree.
-This allows you to easily customize PHP and MariaDB/MySQL settings without fiddling with automation yourself.
+There is automation in `post-create-command.sh` that copies properly named files from `config/...` directory to the container after its creation.
+This allows to easily customize PHP and MariaDB/MySQL settings without fiddling with automation.

 ### Customize PHP settings

-Edit `config/php/php.ini` then "Remote-Containers: Rebuild container".
-Affects both Apache and CLI versions.
+Edit `config/php/php.ini` then "Remote-Containers: Rebuild container" (affects both Apache and CLI versions).

 ### Customize MariaDB/MySQL settings